 If so, you may join the Lake Mallalieu Association!

-Go to the LMA website and use the PayPal button to join.
-After you join, request information about the LMA Board's proposed dredging project in northeast Lake Mallalieu and the adjacent Willow River channels.
+Go to the LMA website and use the PayPal button to join, or mail your $50 check to the LMA.
+After you join, request information about the LMA Board's proposed projects.

 Please contact us if you cannot find an answer to your questions about the proposed dredging project in northeast Lake Mallalieu and the adjacent Willow River channels.
 We will do our best to timely provide accurate and relevant answers.